gaoqi7/Basic-Portfolio-CSS-Grid-Layout/README.md

         Layer 3  (font layer)   : profolio-frame-z3
   * In webpage `contact.html`, in `form "Message"`, I didn't use `<input>`, but `<textarea>` for multiple input line.
+  * In Media Query section, make the display value as block for container, the flex valus for three different layer.
+At the same time.
+Setting the three layer **position:absolute** which is easy to achieve layer effect.

 The Next...
   * Sticky footer still not as perfect as in method one.
 Still can't always staying at bottom while browser size changing.
+  * Add CSS animation accoring the homework requirement.